juj/fbcp-ili9341/README.md

 This suggests same as above, increase SPI bus divisor or troubleshoot disabling DMA.
 If DMA is detected to be the culprit, try changing up the DMA channels.
 Double check that `/boot/config.txt` does not have any `dtoverlay`s regarding other SPI display drivers or touch screen controllers, and that it does **NOT** have a `dtparam=spi=on` line in it - `fbcp-ili9341` does not use the Linux kernel SPI driver.

 Make sure other `fbcp` programs are not running, or that another copy of `fbcp-ili9341` is not running on the background.

+#### Image does show up on display, but when I start up program XYZ, the image freezes

+This is likely caused by the program resizing the video resolution at runtime, which breaks DispmanX.
+See https://github.com/raspberrypi/userland/issues/461 for more details.

 #### The driver is updating pixels on the display, but it looks all garbled